 Furthermore, your jobsite must have an emergency eyewash station to treat eye injuries.
 Where the eyes or body of any person may be exposed to injurious corrosive materials, suitable facilities for quick drenching or flushing of the eyes and body must be provided within the work area for immediate emergency use.
 Lack of any of the required worker protection equipment constitutes evidence of negligence and may serve as the basis for recovery from a third party.

 In recent years, the greater Puget Sound area has seen an increase in construction, as local real estate values bounce back.
 As more construction sites pop up around Seattle, Tacoma, Bellevue, and other nearby areas, there are likely more workers getting hurt.
-If you or someone you know has suffered an eye injury on a construction site, call the attorneys at Kraft Davies, PLLC for a free consultation to determine whether a third party may be responsible for those injuries and whether you are entitled to compensation.
+If you or someone you know has suffered an eye injury on a construction site, call the attorneys at Kraft Davies Olsson PLLC for a free consultation to determine whether a third party may be responsible for those injuries and whether you are entitled to compensation.